-B1: Academic Experience: The provider must ensure that the students registered on each higher education course receive a high-quality academic experience:

-a. each higher education course is up to date;

-- b. each higher education course provides educational challenge; - c. each higher education course is coherent; - d. each higher education course is effectively delivered; and - e. each higher education course, as appropriate to the subject matter of the course, requires students to develop relevant skills;
+- B1: Academic Experience: The provider must ensure that the students registered on each higher education course receive a high-quality academic experience: - a. each higher education course is up to date; - b. each higher education course provides educational challenge; - c. each higher education course is coherent; - d. each higher education course is effectively delivered; and - e. each higher education course, as appropriate to the subject matter of the course, requires students to develop relevant skills;

-B2: Resources, support and student engagement: The provider must take all reasonable steps to ensure:

-- each cohort of students registered on each higher education course receives resources and support which are sufficient for the purpose of ensuring: (i) a high-quality academic experience for those students; and (ii) those students succeed in and beyond higher education; and - b. effective engagement with each cohort of students which is sufficient for the purpose of ensuring: (i) a high-quality academic experience for those students; and (ii) those students succeed in and beyond higher education; - B3: Student Outcomes: The provider must deliver positive outcomes for students on its higher education courses.
-Delivering positive outcomes means that in the OfS's judgement, the outcome data for each of the indicators and split indicators are at or above the relevant numerical thresholds; - B4: Assessment and Awards: The provider must ensure that: - a. students are assessed effectively; - b. each assessment is valid and reliable; - c. academic regulations are designed to ensure that relevant awards are credible; - d. academic regulations are designed to ensure the effective assessment of technical proficiency in the English language in a manner which appropriately reflects the level and content of the applicable higher education course; and - e. relevant awards granted to students are credible at the point of being granted and when compared to those granted previously; - B5: Sector-recognised standards: The provider must ensure that, in respect of any relevant awards granted to students who complete a higher education course provided by, or on behalf of, the provider (whether or not the provider is the awarding body): - a. any standards set appropriately reflect any applicable sector-recognised standards; and - b. awards are only granted to students whose knowledge and skills appropriately reflect any applicable sector-recognised standards; - B6: Teaching Excellence Framework: The provider must participate in the Teaching Excellence Framework (TEF).
+- B2: Resources, support and student engagement: The provider must take all reasonable steps to ensure: - each cohort of students registered on each higher education course receives resources and support which are sufficient for the purpose of ensuring: (i) a high-quality academic experience for those students; and (ii) those students succeed in and beyond higher education; and - b. effective engagement with each cohort of students which is sufficient for the purpose of ensuring: (i) a high-quality academic experience for those students; and (ii) those students succeed in and beyond higher education; - B3: Student Outcomes: The provider must deliver positive outcomes for students on its higher education courses.
+Delivering positive outcomes means that in the OfS's judgement, the outcome data for each of the indicators and split indicators are at or above the relevant numerical thresholds: - B4: Assessment and Awards: The provider must ensure that: - a. students are assessed effectively; - b. each assessment is valid and reliable; - c. academic regulations are designed to ensure that relevant awards are credible; - academic regulations are designed to ensure the effective assessment of technical proficiency in the English language in a manner which appropriately reflects the level and content of the applicable higher education course\; and - e. relevant awards granted to students are credible at the point of being granted and when compared to those granted previously; - B5: Sector-recognised standards: The provider must ensure that, in respect of any relevant awards granted to students who complete a higher education course provided by, or on behalf of, the provider (whether or not the provider is the awarding body): - a. any standards set appropriately reflect any applicable sector-recognised standards; and - b. awards are only granted to students whose knowledge and skills appropriately reflect any applicable sector-recognised standards; - B6: Teaching Excellence Framework: The provider must participate in the Teaching Excellence Framework (TEF).

-OfS uses a risk-based approach to ongoing monitoring of these conditions, using (i) 'Reportable events' of potential concern that the University itself reports to OfS, (ii) notifications of potential concerns from third parties (students, staff, etc.), and (iii) monitoring of 'indicators' (a range of data on student outcomes, etc.).
-If this monitoring raises any concerns with the University's maintenance of academic standards or academic quality, then OfS would undertake an external review of the University.
+OfS uses a risk-based approach to ongoing monitoring of these conditions, using (i) 'Reportable events' of potential concern that the University itself reports to OfS, (ii) notifications of potential concerns from third parties (students, staff, etc.), (iii) monitoring of 'indicators' (a range of data including student outcomes (condition B3)), and (iv) targeted 'Quality Assessments' of registered Higher Education Providers to assess compliance with the above Conditions of Registration.
+If this monitoring raises any concerns with the University's maintenance of academic standards or academic quality, then OfS would undertake an external review of the University (i.e. Enhanced Monitoring).